sneakers-the-rat/sneakers-the-rat.github.io/_preblog/_posts/2018-10-18-northern-lights.markdown

 ## Step 2: Wire it up

 Like this.
-You need to 1) Power the LEDs, in my case with 12V and 3A split between 3 banks of 66 lights.
-2) wire the DMX input lines to the arduino through some resistors and 3) attach a photodiode to sense when it gets dark.
+You need to

+1. Power the LEDs, in my case with 12V and 3A split between 3 banks of 66 lights.
+2. Wire the DMX input lines to the arduino through some resistors and
+3. Attach a photodiode to sense when it gets dark.
 I used a 4.7kOhm resistor to get the photodiode in the luminance range of my kitchen, this will vary depending on your diode and ambient lighting conditions.

 ![yeah like this i said](https://jon-e.net/blog/assets/images/led_build_circuit.png)